zevv/duc/doc/duc.md

 utility for exploring the disk usage of the given path.
 If no path is given the current working directory is explored.

-The following keys can be used to navigate and alter the file system:
+The following keys can be used to navigate and (maybe) alter the file system:

     up, pgup, j:     move cursor up
     down, pgdn, k:   move cursor down